helena-intel/readmes/genai-best-practices.md

 https://github.com/huggingface/optimum-intel/blob/main/optimum/intel/openvino/configuration.py#L44 .
 If you use
 `optimum-cli` with `--weight-format int4` and no other weight compression options, this default config is applied.
 The configs have been found to have a good balance of accuracy and performance.
 That doesn't mean they are the best for all use cases, but they are a good starting point.
-Note that as mentioned above, for NPU some modifications are needed.
+Note that for NPU some modifications are needed (see the NPU section below).

 This documentation page explains the parameters to use for INT4 weight compression: https://docs.openvino.ai/2025/openvino-workflow/model-optimization-guide/weight-compression/4-bit-weight-quantization.html
 It is a generic page about weight quantization options, `optimum-cli export openvino --help` shows the exact options to use with `optimum-cli`.